Koromix/rygel/doc/functions.md

 By default, Koffi will only forward arguments from Javascript to C. However, many C functions use pointer arguments for output values, or input/output values.

-For simplicy, and because Javascript only has value semantics for primitive types, Koffi can marshal out (or in/out) two types of parameters:
+For simplicity, and because Javascript only has value semantics for primitive types, Koffi can marshal out (or in/out) two types of parameters:

 - [Structs](types.md#struct-types) (to/from JS objects)
 - [Opaque handles](types.md#opaque-handles)